goharbor/harbor/docs/installation_guide_ova.md

 	* **Harbor Admin Password**: The initial password of Harbor admin.
 It only works for the first time when Harbor starts.
 It has no effect after the first launch of Harbor.
 Change the admin password from UI after launching Harbor.
 	* **Database Password**: The initial password of the root user of MySQL database.
 Subsequent changes of password should be performed in operating system.
 (8-128 characters)
 	* **Permit Root Login**: Specifies whether root user can log in using SSH.
-	* **Self Registration**: Determine whether the self-registration is allowed or not.
-Set this to off to disable a user's self-registration in Harbor.
-This flag has no effect when users are stored in LDAP or AD.
 	* **Garbage Collection**: When setting this to true, Harbor performs garbage collection everytime it boots up.
 The first time setting this flag to true needs to power off the VM and power it on again.

  * Authentication